Lower Body Lift, Belt Lipectomy, and Corset Body Lift Surgery

 Rather than having a lot of pain, Dr. Kunkel’s patients more commonly talk about feeling tired and “drained” for about five days.
 Their tissues are usually pulled so tight that they actually walk in a “bent-over” position during those first several days.
 Beginning about 5 days after surgery some energy returns and they begin to walk more upright.
 Most patients take two to three weeks off from work.
 Women with young children need to make arrangements for someone else to be driving their kids to school and other activities for at least the first week.
 Compression garments are often worn for two months or more.
 Strenuous activities like running, bicycling, working out, and swimming should be avoided for about six weeks.

 Risks of Lower Body Lift, Belt Lipectomy, and Corset Body Lift Surgery

 Every surgical procedure includes risks.
 All operations, from hernia repairs to cesarean sections to body contour procedures include risks of infection, bleeding, blood clots, and poor healing.
-Issues that are more unique to body lift and belt lipectomy surgery include the possibility that the belly button could end up in a slightly different position than it had been before surgery and it may have a different shape, the scar on one side of the abdomen or back could be higher than the scar on the other side of the abdomen or back, and it is possible to have long-term numbness in the lower abdomen or even the upper thigh.
-With the corset body lift there is also a risk of some distortion of the breast.
+Issues that are more unique to body lift and belt lipectomy surgery include the possibility that the belly button could end up in a slightly different position than it had been before surgery, the scar on one side of the abdomen or back could be higher than the scar on the other side of the abdomen or back, and it is possible to have long-term numbness in the lower abdomen or even the upper thigh.
+With the corset body lift there is also a risk of some distortion of the breasts.